erikyo/md4ai/readme.txt

 No. For automatic detection, the plugin runs early and immediately stops execution (`exit;`) after serving the Markdown content.
 For manual generation, the content is pre-generated and saved, so serving it is extremely fast.

 == Changelog ==

+= 1.1.1 =
+- Store and Display access logs (source and search terms only)
+- Updated dependencies
+- Updated dashboard UI

 = 1.1.0 =
 - Enhanced admin UI